 • Do not add youtube.com to your Custom Allow or Custom Block Lists.

-Tip: Enable the option to block unknown videos for students.
-You may want to disable it for teachers/other users.
+• Disable the option to Allow Uncategorized Videos for students.
+You may want to enable it for teachers or other users.

 • You can't locally allow/block topics

-Tip: Add teacher/district YouTube channels to your Allow list.
+• Add teacher and district YouTube channels to your Custom Allow List.
 That way, curated content can easily reach students as videos are added to the channel.

-Tip: You can see how a video is categorized by searching for it in the top search bar.
+• You can see how a video is categorized by searching for it in the top search bar:

 Smart Play vs. YouTube Restricted Mode

-Smart Play is more functional and easier to use than YouTube Restricted Mode.
+Smart Play is more functional and user-friendly than YouTube Restricted Mode.
 The following table show differences between YouTube’s Restricted Mode and the Smart Play function of the Web Filter.